rahul230411/Quote-Generator/README.md

-Absolutely, here's the revised GitHub description with the mentioned technologies:

 Angular Quote Generator Program

 This Angular-based quote generator program offers users a delightful experience of discovering inspiring quotes paired with captivating background images.
 Leveraging Angular framework along with HTML, CSS, and JavaScript, this application delivers a seamless and interactive interface for users to explore and share meaningful quotes.